Questions and Answers about Amherst Computing

 - Amherst provides free ESET anti-virus software to all current students.

-- For current students, Amherst provides free Microsoft Office and Kurzweil 3000 and firefly and discounted Adobe suite applications.
+- For current students, Amherst provides free Microsoft Office 365 and Kurzweil 3000 and firefly.
+Discounted Adobe suite applications are offered.

 - The College provides access to a host of sophisticated application packages (Adobe Creative Suite, Mathematica, etc.) installed on computers in our facilities.